MinaProtocol/MIPs/MIPS/mip-0006-slot-reduction-90s.md

 - [Enable disk-backed cache for the Mina daemon](https://github.com/MinaProtocol/mina/pull/16966)
 - [Reduce memory footprint of the verifier subprocess](https://github.com/MinaProtocol/mina/pull/16201)

+## SNARK Worker Requirements

+Under the current system, a single SNARK worker processes an entire maximum-cost zkApp transaction sequentially.
+These transactions comprise multiple account updates that are currently processed one after another by a single worker, taking 70-150 seconds (120s median) on average-specification hardware.
+The previous 180-second slot time was calibrated to ensure that **two** maximum-cost transactions can be sequentially processed within 2 slots (360 seconds total), as required by the parallel scan state tree architecture to avoid throughput bottlenecks.

+### Parallel Processing Solution

+The prerequisite optimization enables coordinators to distribute SNARK work across multiple workers, allowing the multiple account updates within zkApp transactions to be processed in parallel rather than sequentially by a single worker.
+With this change:

+- Account updates within a maximum-cost zkApp transaction can be divided among multiple workers
+- Processing time decreases significantly with additional workers (up to a certain limit)
+- The network can maintain full blocks of maximum-cost transactions without SNARK processing becoming a bottleneck

+### Worker Deployment Requirements

+After delivering the prerequisite update, some community members running SNARK coordinators should deploy multiple workers to ensure optimal performance:

+- **Minimum recommendation**: At least 4 workers per coordinator for processing maximum-cost transactions within the new 90-second slot timing
+- **Hardware specification**: Expecting 4 CPU cores per SNARK worker (specification to be confirmed through final rounds of testing)
+- **Network coverage**: Not all coordinators need to run 4+ workers, but sufficient network coverage is needed to prevent processing bottlenecks

+The critical requirement is that SNARK work for transactions included in a block must be completed before subsequent blocks need to be created (typically within a few slot intervals).
+If SNARK work lags behind, blocks may contain fewer than the maximum possible transactions (128) even when more transactions are available in the transaction pool, reducing network throughput.

+Proposed prerequisite optimization directly addresses the processing constraint that necessitated the current 180-second slot time and is essential for enabling the proposed reduction to 90 seconds.

 ## SNARK worker optimization

+This section provides the technical implementation details for the SNARK worker optimization described in the "SNARK Worker Requirements" section above.

-This optimization is a prerequisite for reducing the slot time.
-The core idea is to enable the SNARK coordinator to communicate with workers using a new, more efficient protocol.
-Under the current protocol—particularly for "base proofs"—the entire transaction is sent to the SNARK worker.
+The optimization works by changing how SNARK coordinators communicate with workers.
+Under the current protocol—particularly for "base proofs"—the entire transaction is sent to the SNARK worker, which then processes all account updates sequentially.
+The new protocol enables coordinators to distribute individual account updates across multiple workers for parallel processing.

+Under the current protocol — particularly for "base proofs" — the entire transaction is sent to the SNARK worker.
 The worker then processes the transaction, which involves computing up to 11 SNARK proofs sequentially (6 base proofs followed by 5 merge proofs).

 ```
     update_1   update_2   update_3   update_4   update_5   fee_payer